pulumi/docs/content/blog/python-for-pac/index.md

     - "Policy as Code"
 ---

-With the launch of Pulumi 2.0, we introduced the preview of Python Policy as Code.
+Policy as Code for Python is now GA in Pulumi 2.0.
 Policies written in code let you test, automate deployment, and enable version control.
 Python is a popular scripting language used for machine learning and artificial intelligence, data science, web development and devops.
 It's an ideal language for developers and operators to use in common.

 <!--more-->